eniolakunle/DjangoBlog/README.md

   - **Suggested Articles**: Once you finish an article, find a few more suggested articles based on related tags. 📢
 - **Compressed Static Files**: CSS files are compressed, requiring fewer requests to the web server, and ensuring the user always gets the latest version of the website via cache busting! (thanks to [Django Compressor](https://django-compressor.readthedocs.io/en/stable/index.html)) 💥
 - **SiteMaps**: Utlizes the Django sitemap framework to improve SEO metrics. 🌐
-- **TypeScript**: Migrated from JavaScipt to TypeScript for added confidence during developent! 🦺
+- **TypeScript**: Migrated from JavaScipt to TypeScript for added confidence during development! 🦺

 ### Disabled Features 🚧